wayf-dk/MEdit/README.md

 It has value lists for fields with known permissible values eg. bindings, but is otherwise just a thin layer on top of the XML.

 We have published it in this early stage to get some feed-back on the approach and functionality - please use the issue tracker for that.

+Thanks to our student aide Lauritz Hilsøe who did the porting.